-Assuming we experience no significant delays in the research and development of our battery nor any deterioration in capital efficiency, we believe that our cash resources, including the net proceeds from the completion of the Merger, are sufficient to fund the continued build out and production ramp of our Fab-1 manufacturing facility in Fremont, California and lease or purchase and retrofit an existing facility elsewhere as our Fab-2 for growth.
+Assuming we experience no significant delays in the research and development of our battery nor any deterioration in capital efficiency, we believe that our cash resources are sufficient to fund the continued build-out and production ramp as well as our Fab 2 for growth.
+In April 2023, we completed our offering of the Convertible Senior Notes due 2028.
+The net proceeds of the Convertible Senior Notes will provide us additional capital to fund multiple Gen 2 Autolines at Fab 2 and scale up quicker in Malaysia.